vseryakov/backendjs/README.md

 ## AWS instance setup with node and backendjs

-Here is the example how to setup new custom AWS server, it is not required and completely optional but bkjs provides some helpful commands that may simplify new image configuration.

-- start new AWS instance via AWS console, use Amazon Linux
-- login as `ec2-user`
-- install commands

-        yum-config-manager --enable epel
-        sudo yum install npm
-        npm install backendjs
-        sudo bkjs init-service
-        bkjs restart

-- try to access the instance via HTTP port 8000 for the API console or documentation
-- after reboot the server will be started automatically

-## AWS instance as an appliance

-To make an API appliance by using the backendjs on the AWS instance as user ec2-user with the backend in the user home

 - start new AWS instance via AWS console, use Amazon Linux
 - login as `ec2-user`
 - install commands